PaluMacil/misc/git-LnL/README.md

 - If you already pushed, use `git revert HEAD` to create an "undo" commit.
 This will prevent other repos from getting mixed up. **HEAD** is simply the easy (non-SHA) name for your last commit.

-- Commit your code *yesterday* if you forgot to commit and want the correct date reflected
+- Commit your code *yesterday* if you forgot to commit and want the correct date reflected (omit backticks in PowerShell):
 ```
 git commit --date="`date --date='n day ago'`" -am "Commit Message"
 ```